Buch97/Search_Engine/README.md

-# SearchEngine - Multimedia Information Retrieval project @octocat 💻
+# SearchEngine - Multimedia Information Retrieval project 💻

 In this project we wrote a program that creates an inverted index structure from a set of text documents and a program that processes queries over such inverted index.